 There is a range of driver assistance systems available as Audi take another step forward towards piloted driving, in three driver assistance packages – Tour, Parking and Parking Advanced.
 These include:

-The new Audi Q5 is available to drive from Spring 2017, but customers can already discuss their options for leasing with Nationwide Vehicle Contracts by contacting one of our Customer Service Representatives at the earliest opportunity.
+The new Audi Q5 is available to drive from Spring 2017.
+If you are interested in the Audi Q5 and want to discuss leasing options contact one of our Customer Service Representatives at the earliest opportunity to find out what deals we have available.